IkChristine/Early-Diabetes-Prediction-with-Machine-Learning-Classification-algorithms/README.md

 Logistic Regression, Decision Tree, &amp; Random Forest

-#### This project aims to train machine mearning classification models to predict whether a patient  is at risk of developing diabetes.
+#### This project aims to train Machine Learning classification models to predict whether a patient  is at risk of developing diabetes.
 #### Key indicators (symptoms) correlated to diabetes will be identified.
-#### This project will be usuful to clinicials, as it will help them avoid missing the False Positive cases who may go undiagnosed.
+#### This project will be useful to clinicians, as it will help them understand how to better avoid missing the False Positive cases who may go undiagnosed.

 Data Souce: Collected data from UCI repository